Elementary Education Major (Grades 1-6)Offered by the Education department.

 This major is only granted in conjunction with another Wheaton major.
 Students must consult the elementary program coordinators for guidance regarding courses required for the Massachusetts initial teaching license.
 This license can be converted into a license valid in other states by contacting the respective state department of education.

-Eligibility for EDUC495/EDUC496 requires a CGPA of 2.67, a B- or better in EDUC230, EDUC385 and EDUC390, a CGPA of 2.67, a 40-hour observation residency, passing scores on the reading and writing subtests of the MTEL Communication and Literacy exam (before the fall of senior year), and passing scores on the MTEL General Curriculum Math and Multi Subject exam and MTEL Foundations of Reading exam, and good social standing according to the Dean of Students with no conduct hearings pending.
+Eligibility for EDUC495/EDUC496 requires a CGPA of 2.67 (classes of ’20, ’21, and ’22) or CGPA of 3.0 (class of ’23 and beyond), a B- or better in EDUC230, EDUC385 and EDUC390, a 40-hour fieldwork experience in a setting with diverse learners, passing scores on the reading and writing subtests of the MTEL Communication and Literacy exam, and passing scores on the MTEL General Curriculum Math and Multi Subject exam and MTEL Foundations of Reading exam, and good social standing according to the Dean of Students with no conduct hearings pending.
 Students must also demonstrate, to the satisfaction of the Wheaton Education Department, promise of fulfilling all Massachusetts Professional Standards for Teachers, including the Professional Culture standard (which must be demonstrated by behavior such as, but not limited to, appropriate professional communication and appropriate professional conduct with classmates, students, fieldwork supervisors, community members, and faculty).